-- 1. The Chief of Staff shall be appointed by the President from the active Senate body 2.
+- 1. The Chief of Staff shall be appointed by the President from the active Senate body - 2.
 The Chief of Staff shall have the power to: - a.
-Appoint representatives to university wide committees and organize the recruitment of committees that are not attending their meetings c.
-Serve on the Cabinet and take part in all executive decisions d.
-The responsibilities of the Chief of Staff shall include: e.
-Compile semesterly reports to the
+Appoint representatives to university wide committees and organize the recruitment of Senators to serve as alternates if a representative cannot attend a meeting - b.
+Bring to the attention of the President the names of representatives to university wide committees that are not attending their meetings - c.
+Serve on the Cabinet and take part in all executive decisions